ejsmont-artur/php-circuit-breaker/README.md

 As you can see that is a very powerful concept of selectively disabling feautres at runtime but still allowing the core business processes to be uninterrupted.

-Backend that is talking to the payment service could have the following code:
+Backend talking to the payment service could look like this:
 <pre>
     $factory = new Ejsmont\CircuitBreaker\Factory();
     $circuitBreaker = $factory->getSingleApcInstance(30, 300);